Real estate quarterly report

 Significant rating changes

-Discounts to NAV in the property sector remain some of the widest in the investment trust world.
+Discounts to NAV in the property sector are now some of the widest in the investment trust world.
 Figures 5 and 6 show how premiums and discounts to NAV have moved over the course of the quarter.

 Major corporate activity